 North Island Tomtit / Miromiro

 “He karu miromiro” - an observant person, as sharp as a tomtit’s eye.

 Miromiro, is named for the verb “miro” or “mimiro” which means to twist

 and twirl rapidly.
 This insect eating bird has very sharp eyes and can

 spot an insect 10 metres away.
 It can be quite confiding, coming to

 within a few metres of a person.

 Males are distinctive black and white; females are mostly brown.
-It is common in forest and shrubland habitats from lower slopes to the sub-alpine zone in Rimutaka Forest Park.
+It is common in forest and shrubland habitats from lower slopes to the sub-alpine zone in Remutaka Forest Park.

 Numbers of North Island tomtits are increasing in the forest park through the efforts by the Rimutaka Forest Park Trust to control pests, especially rats.

 North Island Tomtit / Miromiro facts